 - MAT 231 Algebra for Elementary Teachers or MAT 232 Geometry for Elementary Teachers

-For those students interested in teaching at the middle level (grades 6-8), it is recommended that they complete coursework in a second content area (i.e., English, mathematics, social studies, or science) to become highly qualified to teach an additional content area.
-Finally, students should consider taking education courses that will support them to become better teachers including, but not limited to, topics such as literacy, technology, understanding and collaborating with families.
+It is recommended that those interested in specifically teaching at the middle school level (grades 6-8) complete coursework in a second content area (e.g. English, mathematics, social studies or science) to become highly qualified to teach an additional content area.
+Finally, students should consider taking additional education courses, which will support them in becoming more well-rounded teachers, in topics such as literacy, technology, and collaborating with families.

-All undergraduate and graduate students who matriculate into an Educator Preparation program at USM and are accepted as a candidate for their internship year are required to subscribe to Tk20 (Watermark), a comprehensive web-based, assessment management and reporting system.
+Tk20 (Watermark) is the comprehensive web-based, assessment management and reporting system used by all students in Educator Preparation programs at USM.
+All undergraduate and graduate students who matriculate into an Educator Preparation program at USM and are accepted as a candidate for their internship year are required to subscribe to Tk20.
 Students use Tk20 (Watermark) to provide evidence they have mastered state and professional standards for their profession.
 The subscription fee of $103 covers some of the expenses related to the administration and assessment of the program.
 For loan purposes, Tk20 (Watermark) is eligible for consideration as part of educational costs.
 The subscription is a one-time payment and must be made by each student after they have passed their candidacy process and before the first semester of their internship year.
-Subscription instructions are posted on the Office of Educator Preparation website at http://usm.maine.edu/educator-preparation.
+Subscription instructions are posted on the Office of Educator Preparation website.

 Recommendation for Certification

-Graduates who successfully complete all the teacher education program requirements are eligible for recommendation for teacher certification in Maine.
+Graduates who successfully complete all the Elementary Teacher Education Pathway requirements are eligible for recommendation for teacher certification in Maine.
 In order to be recommended for certification, students must complete the Recommendation for Certification form.
-Students who fail to meet the academic or professional teacher education program requirements or choose not to pursue teacher certification may withdraw from the teacher education pathway and graduate with their major.
+Students who fail to meet the academic or professional requirements of the Elementary Teacher Education Pathway or choose not to pursue teacher certification may withdraw from the pathway and graduate with their major.